Only €20, up to €40 cheaper

 In addition, azithromycin is used to treat other bacterial infections such as chest, throat and nose infections (such as bronchitis, tonsillitis and pneumonia), ear infections and skin or soft tissue infections (such as abscesses).

-Since azithromycin destroys the bacteria responsible for treating Chlamydia, it is highly effective.
-Most studies show azithromycin to be 95% effective at treating Chlamydia.
+Since azithromycin destroys the bacteria responsible for treating chlamydia, it is highly effective.
+Most studies show azithromycin to be over 95% effective at treating chlamydia.
 However, this is only if you take the medication correctly and avoid having further unprotected sex whilst on treatment.
 Other factors may affect how effective the treatment is.
 Make sure you look at these in the warnings tab.

 Chlamydia is largely symptomless which is why it is such a prolific disease.
-Around 50% of men and 70% of women do not experience any symptoms of Chlamydia.
+Around 50% of men and 70% of women do not experience any symptoms.
 Even the symptoms that may be experienced, such as discharge from the penis, vagina or anus, pain whilst urinating, and bleeding in between periods in women, can easily be neglected.
-Therefore, it is really important that you get checked for Chlamydia after unprotected sex, particularly if you have many partners or are with a new partner.
+Therefore, it is really important that you get checked for chlamydia after unprotected sex, particularly if you have many partners or are with a new partner.

 Yes.
 You can get this online with DrEd, provided you are suitable for the treatment.